Configuration

 |---|---|

-clarissa init | Set up Clarissa with your API key |
+clarissa init | Set up Clarissa with your API keys interactively |

 clarissa upgrade | Upgrade to the latest version |

-clarissa config | View current configuration |
+clarissa config | View current configuration (with masked API keys) |

 clarissa history | Show one-shot query history |